tinted-theming/home/builder.md

     base0E: "eeeeee"
     base0F: "ffffff"

-Hexadecimal color values may optionally be preceded by a "#".
+- Hexadecimal color values may optionally be preceded by a "#".
+- Hexadecimal color values are case insensitive.

 </details>